 This graph shows the actuarially calculated City contribution rate, denominated in dollars and as a percent of payroll.
-The volatility in cost is a function of a plan covering a small number of participants, subject to election and appointment as well as a reflection of investment experience.

-The City's contribution requirement remains at \$0 for FYE 2021 due to the surplus position of the Plan.
+The cost for this System can be very volatile due to the small number of participants, subject to election and appointment as well as investment experience.
+The City's contribution requirement remains at \$0 for FYE 2022 due to the surplus position of the Plan.